wendyverdonk93/docs/content/payment-methods/billing-suite/betaalplan/activate-betaalplan.md

 In order to be able to offer Betaalplan as a payment method within MultiSafepay Control, certain criteria need to be met.

-Only the following Merchants are eligible for Betaalplan:
+Only the following merchants are eligible for Betaalplan:

 1. Organizations with a Dutch Chamber of Commerce registration (no exceptions possible)
 2. Organization yearly turnover >€500.000 (lower yearly turnover is possible upon agreement with Santander)